anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 --- back

+# Application examples {#app-examples}

+This informative annex provides some detail to the application examples listed in {{list-examples}}.

+## Rolling stock

+Rolling stock or railroad cars contain a variety of sensors, actuators, and controllers, which communicate within the railroad car but also exchange information between railroad cars building a train, with track-side equipment, and/or possibly with backend systems.
+These devices are typically unaware of backend system connectivity.
+Managing certificates may be done during maintenance cycles of the railroad car, but can already be prepared during operation.
+Preparation will include generating certification requests, which are collected and later forwarded for processing, once the railroad car is connected to the operator backend.
+The authorization of the certification request is then done based on the operator's asset/inventory information in the backend.

+UNISIG has included a CMP profile for enrollment of TLS certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS on-line key management for train control systems {{UNISIG-Subset-137}}.

+## Building automation

+In building automation scenarios, a detached building or the basement of a building may be equipped with sensors, actuators, and controllers that are connected with each other in a local network but with only limited or no connectivity to a central building management system.
+This problem may occur during installation time but also during operation.
+In such a situation a service technician collects the necessary data and transfers it between the local network and the central building management system, e.g., using a laptop or a mobile phone.
+This data may comprise parameters and settings required in the operational phase of the sensors/actuators, like a component certificate issued by the operator to authenticate against other components and services.

+The collected data may be provided by a domain registrar already existing in the local network.
+In this case connectivity to the backend PKI may be facilitated by the service technician's laptop.
+Alternatively, the data can also be collected from the pledges directly and provided to a domain registrar deployed in a different network as preparation for the operational phase.
+In this case, connectivity to the domain registrar may also be facilitated by the service technician's laptop.

+## Substation automation

+In electrical substation automation scenarios, a control center typically hosts PKI services to issue certificates for Intelligent Electronic Devices (IEDs) operated in a substation.
+Communication between the substation and control center is performed through a proxy/gateway/DMZ, which terminates protocol flows.
+Note that {{NERC-CIP-005-5}} requires inspection of protocols at the boundary of a security perimeter (the substation in this case).
+In addition, security management in substation automation assumes central support of several enrollment protocols in order to support the various capabilities of IEDs from different vendors.
+The IEC standard IEC62351-9 {{IEC-62351-9}} specifies mandatory support of two enrollment protocols: SCEP {{RFC8894}} and EST
+{{RFC7030}} for the infrastructure side, while the IED must only support one of the two.

+## Electric vehicle charging infrastructure

+For electric vehicle charging infrastructure, protocols have been defined for the interaction between the electric vehicle and the charging point (e.g., ISO 15118-2 {{ISO-IEC-15118-2}}) as well as between the charging point and the charging point operator (e.g. OCPP {{OCPP}}).
+Depending on the authentication model, unilateral or mutual authentication is required.
+In both cases the charging point uses an X.509 certificate to authenticate itself in TLS connections between the electric vehicle and the charging point.
+The management of this certificate depends, among others, on the selected backend connectivity protocol.
+In the case of OCPP, this protocol is meant to be the only communication protocol between the charging point and the backend, carrying all information to control the charging operations and maintain the charging point itself.
+This means that the certificate management needs to be handled in-band of OCPP.
+This requires the ability to encapsulate the certificate management messages in a transport-independent way.
+Authenticated self-containment will support this by allowing the transport without a separate enrollment protocol, binding the messages to the identity of the communicating endpoints.

+## Infrastructure isolation policy

+This refers to any case in which network infrastructure is normally isolated from the Internet as a matter of policy, most likely for security reasons.
+In such a case, limited access to external PKI services will be allowed in carefully controlled short periods of time, for example when a batch of new devices is deployed, and forbidden or prevented at other times.

+## Less operational security in the target domain

+The registration authority performing (at least part of) the authorization of a certification request is a critical PKI component and therefore requires higher operational security than components utilizing the issued certificates for their security features.
+CAs may also demand higher security in the registration procedures.
+Especially the CA/Browser forum currently increases the security requirements in the certificate issuance procedures for publicly trusted certificates.
+There may be situations where the target domain does not offer a sufficient level of security to operate a registration authority and therefore wants to transfer this service to a backend service that offers a higher security level.

 # History of changes TBD RFC Editor: please delete {#app_history}

 From IETF draft 04 -> IETF draft 05: